-Wimbledon may be famous for hosting the most prestigious tennis tournament in the world, but it has more to offer the other 50 weeks of the year too.
-It’s home to some of London’s most fascinating buildings – including the Windmill on the Common and Buddhapadipia Temple – as well as plenty of boutiques and delicatessens.
-Just 20 minutes from central London, it also offers a quiet haven to return to after a day of pounding the city streets.
+Wimbledon may be famous for hosting the most prestigious tennis tournament in the world, but it has more to offer the other 50 weeks of the year, too.
+It’s home to some of London’s most fascinating buildings – including the Wimbledon Windmill and Buddhapadipa Temple – as well as plenty of boutiques and delicatessens.
+Just 20 minutes from Central London, it also offers a quiet haven to return to after a day of pounding the city streets.
 Whatever time of year you decide to visit, here are five of the best hotels in Wimbledon.

-Country-style hotels are hard to come by in London, yet with its verdant surroundings, sweeping staircase and open fires, the Hotel du Vin feels like it belongs somewhere much further afield than Wimbledon Common.
-The luxurious rooms of this restored 18th-century house feel both grand and cosy – take a dip in the cavernous bathtubs before slipping between the Egyptian linen sheets of the king-size sleigh beds.
-With Sky TV, Nespresso machines and underfloor heating, you’d be forgiven for wanting to stay in bed all day – although, do make an effort to check out the Bistro where you can while away an evening by cracking into the Salcombe crab and an excellent gin selection.
+Hotel du Vin feels like it belongs somewhere much further afield than Wimbledon Common.
+Immaculate gardens, “olde-worlde” decor and open fires give it the air of a country-style retreat; once inside, it’s hard to believe you’re on the doorstep of the nation’s most densely populated city.
+The luxurious rooms of this restored 19th-century house bridge the gap between grand and cosy.
+Take a dip in the cavernous bathtub before slipping between the Egyptian linen sheets of the king-size sleigh bed.
+You’d be forgiven for wanting to stay in it all day – but do make an effort to check out the Bistro du Vin, where you can while away an evening by cracking into the classic cassoulet and excellent gin selection.